Absentee Voting Guide

 Can I vote by absentee ballot in person somewhere?

 Yes.
 You may vote absentee at the clerk's office as soon as absentee ballots are available.
 Absentee ballots are available at least 30 days before the election at the municipal clerk's office.
 You don't need to complete an application if you vote in person at the clerk's office.
+The deadline for absentee voting in the presence of the clerk, unless special circumstances exist, is the Thursday before the election.

 When must my voted ballot be returned to my municipal clerk?